sonia-auv/proc_image_processing/README.md

 - Run the dockers for ros-master, ros-bridge and octopus-telemetry (only on linux for now)
 - Make sure proc_image_processing is launch.
   (in VScode `ctrl+shift+p` + `ROS: Show Core Status` to see services)
-- In the proc_image_processing docker, go in the folder /bags where you put the bag(s) to run
+- In the proc_image_processing docker, go to the 'bags' folder (`cd /bags`) This is where the bag(s) should be place to be used
 - Execute `rosbag play -l <name-of-the-bag>`
 - Execute in another terminal in the docker
   `rosrun image_transport republish compressed in:=<name-of-input-feed> raw out:=<give-a-name-to-the-output>`
   to uncompress the feed
   (the input feed name can be check in the _Image Viewer_ module of the telemetry by refreshing and looking at the dropdown menu)